Prednisolone and Gentamicin

 Hypersensitivity: Angioedema, hypersensitivity reaction

-Ophthalmic: Allergic conjunctivitis, burning sensation of eyes, eye discharge, eye irritation, eye pain, foreign body sensation of eye, increased lacrimation, ocular edema, ocular hyperemia, stinging sensation in eyes, superficial punctate keratitis, visual impairment
+Ophthalmic: Allergic conjunctivitis, blurred vision, burning sensation of eyes, eye discharge, eye irritation, eye pain, foreign body sensation of eye, increased lacrimation, ocular edema, ocular hyperemia, stinging of eyes, superficial punctate keratitis, visual impairment

 Concerns related to adverse effects: